 Can I make the chocolate ganache ahead of time?
 Absolutely!
 Make the ganache the day before serving, as it is written, then store it in the refrigerator.
 Note: the ganache will harden the longer it’s chilled; as such, it will need to sit out for about 1 hour to come back up to room temperature to achieve a spreadable consistency for frosting.

-Decorating: Ahhh, the fun part!
+• Decorating: Ahhh, the fun part!
 I’m not too big on being overly obnoxious with my decorations lol.
-Listen, I keep it simple with a rustic, spackle-like frosting pattern and some gorgeous flowers, dassit.
+Listen, I love to keep it simple with a little shaved chocolate and some fresh raspberries.
 Decorate this gluten free chocolate cake as you’d like!
-You can pipe the frosting to create patterns, use sprinkles/shaved chocolate, write words, use edible flowers, etc. 🥳
+You can pipe the frosting to create patterns, use sprinkles, edible flowers, etc. 🥳

-For storing: Keep the finished cake stored inside the refrigerator for freshness.
-If you have a cake container, even better.
-Otherwise, I like to press a piece of plastic wrap or parchment paper on the sliced/cut open part of the cake to keep it from drying out.
+• Storing: Keep the finished cake stored inside the refrigerator for freshness.
+If you have a cake container/dome, even better.
+Otherwise, I like to press a piece of plastic wrap or parchment paper on the sliced/cut-open part of the cake to keep it from drying out.
 The cake will keep in the fridge for about 3 days.

 This Gluten Free Chocolate Cake recipe is the ultimate chocolate treat, y’all.
 That cake and that ganache frosting, whew!
 Be sure to tag @butterbeready in your BBR recipe creations, I sure love to see it when you do.
 Until next time! 🤟🏾